 - Feature films are 40 minutes in length or longer.
 Short films are under 40 minutes in length.

-- Films not in English must be subtitled in English.
+- Films not in the English language must be subtitled in English.

-- Films that have shown theatrically or been broadcast on television in Nashville prior to the Festival or are available on DVD or VOD are not eligible for consideration.
+- Films that have shown theatrically or been broadcast on television in Tennessee prior to the Festival or are available on DVD or VOD are not eligible for competition.

-- Entries must not have been publicly shown before January 1, 2015.
+- Entries must not have premiered to the public before January 1, 2019.

 - Entries must be submitted for pre-screening on Vimeo or YouTube link.
 If you use a secured link, you are REQUIRED to keep us updated with passwords or your film may be rejected.
-You may also send a DVD or BluRay.
-Should you choose to send a hard copy screener, please send 2 copies for short films or three copies for features.
+NO HARD COPIES WILL BE ACCEPTED FOR ENTRIES.

-- Works in progress are accepted but are not encouraged.
-We can not promise that we will be able to watch re-edited submissions.
-Please only submit works in progress if submitting close to final deadline.
+- Works-in-progress are accepted but are not encouraged.
+We can’t promise that we will be able to watch re-edited submissions.
+Please only submit work-in-progress if you are submitting close to final deadline.

 - You may submit multiple entries but must fill out a separate entry form and pay an entry fee for each.

-The individual or corporation submitting the film warrants that he/she is authorized to commit the film to at least three screenings at any time during the 2017 Nashville Film Festival (NashFilm) – April 20-29, 2017.
-Selected entries must send festival screening copy on DCP.
-You MUST also send a BluRay backup for exhibition in case something goes wrong with a digital file.
-Other digital file types may be presentable.
+The individual or corporation submitting the film warrants that he/she/they is authorized to commit the film to at least three screenings at any time during the 2020 Nashville Film Festival (NashFilm) – October 1 – 7, 2020.
+Selected entries must provide exhibition copy in DCP format, preferably NTFS-formatted.
+Please NO Mac-formatted hard drives!
+You MUST also send a mp4. and/or BluRay backup for exhibition in case something goes wrong with a digital file.

 Every possible care will be taken with entries while in our possession, however, we cannot accept responsibility for loss, damage or additional charges incurred en route, or due to normal wear and tear, or due to equipment failure.
 Do NOT send original prints or master copies.
 Additionally, NashFilm is held harmless from any and all claims, liabilities, losses, damages, and expenses which may be incurred by reason of any claim involving copyright, trademark, credits, publicity or screening of any film.